 This also means that the tire rotation patterns will have to be different for FWD vs. RWD models:

 Since each tire wears differently on an all-wheel drive vehicle, especially an intelligent all-wheel drive vehicle, most experts recommend rotating AWD tires every 3,000 to 5,000 miles.
-It’s best to schedule service for this task–the Alexander Dodge Chrysler Jeep RAM certified service center near Huntsville can inspect the tires and determine the appropriate rotation pattern.
+It’s best to schedule service for this task–the CDJR of Albertville certified service center near Huntsville can inspect the tires and determine the appropriate rotation pattern.

 Regular rotation should be part of your maintenance plan.
 But what exactly are the benefits?